gilsgil/blitz/README.md

 The tool outputs active hosts and open ports in the format: `hostname:port`.
 Domains that are behind CDNs are filtered out by default unless verbose mode is enabled.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Feel free to contribute by submitting a pull request or opening an issue!

 ## Contact

 For any questions or feedback, feel free to reach out via email or open an issue on GitHub.